manuelbarbas/primodium/examples/WriteDemo/README.md

 ## Testing the Deployment

-The commented code can be found in `packages/contracts/scripts/BuildIronMine.s.sol`
+The commented code can be found at `packages/contracts/scripts/BuildIronMine.s.sol`

+Remember we need to delegate before the system is allowed to build.
+We have included delegation code in the build script.

-Now that the code is live, we can use a script that largely replicates the function we wrote in the test.
+Now that the code is live and we have delegated permission to the system, we can use a script that largely replicates the function we wrote in the test.

 Simulation: